-Once the value has been established and confirmed, you should absolutely talk about pricing during this conversation.
-You probably didn't have the information needed to put together exact pricing ahead of time - but you should be prepared to give an idea or range for what an investment in your solution looks like.
+Once the value and impact of your product has been established and confirmed, it may be the right time to bring up pricing.
+Even if reps don’t have all the information they need to put together an exact pricing plan yet, they should still be prepared to at least provide a range for what an investment in your solution would look like.

-Additional Tip: Reps should allocate a five-minute buffer before their demo call, so they can review the previous conversation notes and specific information about the prospect.
-Not to mention, a brief rehearsal of their demo!
+Additional Tip: Reps should allocate a five-minute buffer before their demo call so they can review their notes from the previous conversation.
+Not to mention, run through a quick demo rehearsal!

 Playbook 3: Pricing/mutual outcome plan

-This stage is all about the rep finalizing their sale and getting deeper into pricing details.
+This stage is all about your rep finalizing the deal and digging deeper into the pricing details.

-This is where you present your pricing options in the most succinct and clear way possible.
-Maybe you have an upfront pricing discount or a bundle option.
-Really focus on the different options you have available and the benefits of each.
+This is where reps can share the pricing options in a succinct and clear way.
+Maybe you have an upfront pricing discount or bundle option.
+Focus on the different options that are available and the benefits of each.

-A mutual outcome plan is an opportunity for your rep to really nail down the distinct steps needed to move forward with the prospect.
-Also known as a joint execution plan, this slide assists the rep with confirming the need-to-know details so both parties can move towards a beneficial outcome, together.
+A mutual outcome/joint execution plan allows your reps to clearly define the specific steps needed to move forward with the prospect.
+This slide assists the rep with confirming the need-to-know details so both parties can move towards a beneficial outcome, together.

 Collaboration is key here!

-Review your own sales cycle history and create a template with the frequent conversation topics used to guide prospects towards the final sale.
+Review your sales cycle history and create a template with the conversation topics that are most frequently used to guide prospects toward the final sale.
 For example, include questions like:

-- What is the next step for you internally to make the decision?
+- What is the next step that needs to be taken internally in order to finalize the decision?